MicrosoftDocs/customer-insights/ci-docs/faqs-environment-status.md

 ## How was Environment status summary evaluated?
 What metrics are used to measure performance?

-[Provide evidence of system or feature accuracy and performance, and, when applicable, a description of the extent to which these results are generalizable across use cases that were not part of the evaluation.]
+This feature has only been evaluated in English at this time.

+The Environment status summary is evaluated from dimensions of accuracy of result and performance of generation.
+In addition, it's evaluated with embedded monitoring for Responsible AI.
+Specifically, this feature has been tested with an array of scenarios to ensure it captures and mitigates accordingly, including inappropriate language used, malicious intention of jail break, and data fabrication.

 ## What are the limitations of Environment status summary?
 How can users minimize the impact of the Environment status summary limitations when using the system?

-The feature reviews jobs in the following order, if they are configured:
+The feature reviews jobs in the following order, if they're configured:

 - Exports
 - Segments used in Customer Journey Orchestrator
 - Dataverse hydration jobs
 - Merge in data unification

 The feature reports only on these jobs and one at a time based on the priority order.
-For example, if exports are configured, then the feature only identifies if there is an issue with an export.
+For example, if exports are configured, then the feature only identifies if there's an issue with an export.

 The feature is available only in the United States.